kjvmartinez/cor-sender/README.md

-# cor-sender
+# COR sender script
-python script to send emails with attachments using gmail
+A simple python script to send bulk emails with attachments.